 I’d love to hear from you.
 What has been your experience with requesting reimbursements from Amazon for items that are damaged because of a mistake Amazon has made?
 What other strategies have you used to insure you get the reimbursement you deserve?
 Comment below and let me know.

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.
-Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way in the last months of 2019 and beyond.
+Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way in the last months of this year and beyond.
 Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month!

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
 The package includes a 220+ page ebook, live webinar trainings throughout the year, and 4 special bonuses.